-Passo Torri di Fraele is a high mountain pass at an elevation of 1.941m (6,368ft) above the sea level, located in the municipality of Valdidentro Sondrio, in Lombardy (Italy).
-It belongs to the Alps.
-A serie of 18 harpin turns leads to the Fraele towers, which once were used as strategic point of communication.
+Torri di Fraele is a fortress at an elevation of 1.992m (6,535ft) above the sea level, located in the province of Sondrio is in the Lombardy region of northern Italy.
+18 harpin turns lead to the Fraele towers, which once were used as strategic point of communication.

 Can you drive to Torri di Fraele?